 NICK: As far as Fantasmo's concerned, y'know, whatever, we just need to get- like, he doesn't understand why Hadrian's so upset about it.
 It's a book, and I'm a wizard.
 I have to have the book, like what- what's the big deal?

-ART: [laughs]
+DRE: [laughs]

 AUSTIN: Do you guys-